ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Extracts the text of a page given its page number *pno* (zero-based).
 Invokes :meth:`Page.GetText`.

-    :arg int pno: page number, 0-based, any value `-∞ < pno < page_count`.
+    :arg int pno: page number, 0-based, any value `-∞ < pno < PageCount`.

     For other parameter refer to the page method.

-    :rtype: str
+    :rtype: string

   .. index::
-     pair: fontsize; Document.SetLayout
+     pair: fontSize; Document.SetLayout
      pair: rect; Document.SetLayout
      pair: width; Document.SetLayout
      pair: height; Document.SetLayout

-  .. method:: SetLayout(Rect rect = null, float width = 0, float height = 0, int fontSize = 11)
+  .. method:: SetLayout(Rect rect: null, float width: 0, float height: 0, int fontSize: 11)

     Re-paginate ("reflow") the document based on the given page dimension and fontsize.
 This only affects some document types like e-books and HTML.
 Ignored if not supported.
 Supported documents have *True* in property :attr:`is_reflowable`.

-    :arg rect_like rect: desired page size.
+    :arg Rect rect: desired page size.
 Must be finite, not empty and start at point (0, 0).
     :arg float width: use it together with *height* as alternative to *rect*.
     :arg float height: use it together with *width* as alternative to *rect*.
-    :arg float fontsize: the desired default fontsize.
+    :arg float fontSize: the desired default fontsize.

   .. method:: Select(List<int> list)

     PDF only: Keeps only those pages of the document whose numbers occur in the list.
-Empty sequences or elements outside `range(doc.page_count)` will cause a *ValueError*.
+Empty sequences or elements outside `range(doc.PageCount)` will cause a *ValueError*.
 For more details see remarks at the bottom or this chapter.

-    :arg sequence s: The sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
+    :arg List<int> s: The sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
 Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.

     .. note::